Traumatic Accidents and Chest Injuries

 - Combat blast injuries

-In some cases, plain film x-ray is necessary to show chest trauma.
-This test, using a PA and Lateral view, can show rib fractures, sternal fractures, and clavicle fractures.
-It can also show if the lung has collapsed or partially collapsed and can tell if any metallic foreign bodies reside in the chest cavity.
+In some cases, a plain x-ray may be used to diagnose chest trauma.
+A plain film can show bony abnormalities such as rib fractures, sternal fractures, and clavicular fractures.
+An x-ray can also reveal if a lung has collapsed or partially collapsed or if any foreign bodies have invaded the chest cavity.